 3. Storing a Tenant’s Deposit in Florida

-As a property owner in Broward County, Florida, there are 3 ways that you can store a tenant’s security deposit.
+As a landlord in Broward County, FL, there are 3 ways that you can store a resident’s security deposit.
 You can choose to store it in a non-interest-bearing account, an interest-bearing account or a surety bond.

-- Non-interest-bearing account: If you place a tenant’s security deposit in a non-interest-bearing account, you must not mix it with other funds.
+- Non-interest-bearing: If you the landlord places security deposits in a non-interest account, you must not mix it with other funds.
 You are also discouraged from using the deposit to cover certain fees before it’s due.

-- Interest-bearing account: With this account, you should pay the tenant an annual interest at the end of the tenancy period.
+- Interest-bearing: With this account, the landlord should pay the tenant an annual interest at the end of the tenancy period.
 The tenant can receive the interest directly, or you can use it to pay a portion of their rent.
 However, if the tenant commits a breach of contract, they will lose the earned interest.
-Finally, similarly to the non-interest-bearing account, you cannot mix the security deposit in this account with other funds.
+Finally, similarly to the non-interest account, the landlord cannot mix the security deposit in this account with other funds.